atropos-null/LS/py109/py109_studyguide.md

 #### The `else` Clause

-The `else` clause executes if the try block doesn't raise an exception
+The `else` clause executes if the try block doesn't raise an exception.

 ```python
 try: